-Qualified Service Provider: A community-based service provider organization experienced in the provision of supportive housing and tenancy sustaining services that has received extensive DMHAS, DCF or DDS training and is currently receiving funds from DMHAS, DCF or DDS under contract in good standing.
+Qualified Service Provider: A community-based service provider organization experienced in the provision of supportive housing and tenancy sustaining services that has received extensive Connecticut Department of Mental Health and Addiction Services (DMHAS), Connecticut Department of Children and Families (DCF) or Connecticut Department of Developmental Services (DDS) training and is currently receiving funds from DMHAS, DCF or DDS under contract in good standing.
 A list of Qualified Service Providers, qualified at the time of publication, is available in the Supportive Housing Guideline, which is updated annually and may be found on CHFA's website.

-Qualified Unit: A unit that is both available for occupancy and is occupied by a household that is income qualified and completed a LIHTC file.
+Qualified Unit: A unit that is both available for occupancy and is occupied by a household that is income qualified and has completed a LIHTC file.